 The string of letters after the slash defines the permissions.
 Instead of using a set of binary flags like the way dmflags and weaponflags work, the admin permissions are defined by a string of letters.
 Each letter corresponds to a specific permission.
 To build a set of permissions, just add the letter to the permissions string.
-For example, to give someone clan admin permission to run matches and allow them to use the forceteam command, the permissions string would be "PS" - the letter "P" gives the user clan admin permission, admin permission to run matches, and the letter "S" allows the use of the forceteam command.
+For example, to give someone permission to run matches and allow them to use the forceteam command, the permissions string would be "PS" - the letter "P" gives the user admin permission to run matches, and the letter "S" allows the use of the forceteam command.
 It's that easy.

 You can duplicate letters in the permission string and the letters can appear in any order.
-Any characters that are not an asterisk or the letters A through K or P through X are simply ignored.
+Any characters that are not an asterisk or the letters A through $\frac{XY}{Y}$ are simply ignored.